BinaryIgor/EventSQL/README.md

 Sharded version works in the same vain - it just assumes that topics and consumers are hosted on multiple dbs.

-Required tables are managed automatically by the library, but if you want to customize their schema a bit, you can provide your own `EventSQLRegistry.TableManager` implementation.
+Required tables are managed automatically by the library, but if you want to customize their schema a bit, you can provide your own `EventSQLRegistry.TablesManager` implementation.
 See `EventSQLRegistry` for details.

 ### Topics and Consumers